Geigerkind/VCB/README.md

 You can help by many ways:
 * [Report Bugs](https://bitbucket.org/Albea/vcb/issues?status=new&status=open), tell me how to reproduce them and improve everyones experience
 * Give your opinion about the AddOn and point out ideas in the forum threads ([Nostalrius](http://forum.nostalrius.org/viewtopic.php?f=63&t=18189) / [Kronos](http://forum.twinstar.cz/showthread.php/98688-RELEASE-VCB-Vanilla-Consolidated-Buff-Frames))
+* Some localizations are still missing, and since some functions require this, it is an important task and deserves a lot of thanks.
+If you are a native speaker of following languages and willing to contribute to this project then copy this form and post it in one of those threads. ([Nostalrius](http://forum.nostalrius.org/viewtopic.php?f=63&t=18189) / [Kronos](http://forum.twinstar.cz/showthread.php/98688-RELEASE-VCB-Vanilla-Consolidated-Buff-Frames)) Following languages are still missing: Spanish(esEs), Spanish(Mexican)(esMX), French(frFR), Italian(itIT), Korean(koKR), Portuguese(ptBR), Russian(ruRU), Chinese(zhCN), Chinese(Taiwan)(zhTW)
 * If you play on Kronos you can donate Gold to Shino (on Alliance).
 By that I can invest more time in programming instead of farming consumables.

 Everyone who contributes to this will be mentioned in the About Tab of the AddOn for an permanent time!